 Some of you may remember when Memphis furniture and Charles Moore’s Piazza d’Italia (above) bounced into the world, reminding designers steeped in Braun-era minimalism and high-minded Modernist architecture that design could be FUN.

-Then the visual jokes were coopted by Philip Johnson in the Chippendale top of the AT&T Building (now Sony Tower, below right, completed 1984) and Postmodernism became the new corporate style, soon to be much loathed by designers who counter-rebelled with a return to midcentury Modern (the “ism” part of Modern dropped in an age of Dwell), melded with the sometimes competing, sometimes converging, trends of ”sustainability,” computational design and a rebirth of craft.
+Then the visual jokes were coopted by Philip Johnson in the Chippendale top of the AT&T Building (now Sony Tower, below right, completed 1984) and Postmodernism became the new corporate style.
+This became loathed by designers who counter-rebelled with a return to midcentury Modern (the “ism” part of Modern dropped in an age of Dwell), melding it with the sometimes competing, sometimes converging, trends of ”sustainability,” computational design and a rebirth of craft.

 Well, who wouldda thunk it, but now PoMo (as a former editor of mine used to describe the paper-thin, neo-neoclassical facades of the 1980s that he hated) is BAAACK, and once again it is a reaction against the save-the-world seriousness of today’s variant of Modernism.

 The re-appreciation of PoMo has been growing for a number of years, manifested lately in a critical re-appraisal of the long-despised Art of the Americas building at LACMA, unabashed rip-offs of Ettore Sottsass’ Bacterium, and in newly colorful, adhoc creations by emerging designers in Los Angeles drawn more to the work of Peter Shire (shown left, Shire’s Big Sur Sofa, 1982) than Charles and Ray Eames.